 Here you can bet on the total number of goals that both sides playing a match will score.
 The most common price offered is for under 2.5 goals (so 0, 1 or 2 goals in total) or over 2.5 goals (3 goals or more).
 It doesn’t matter which teams scores the goals – Liverpool beating Everton 3-2 is five goals, and Leicester City beating Crystal Palace 5-0 is five goals.

-You can get prices from the best betting sites for football for most under/over totals, from over/under 0.5 goals to over/under 5.5 goals and beyond.
+You can get prices from the best football betting sites for most under/over totals, from over/under 0.5 goals to over/under 5.5 goals and beyond.
 Most football sports bettors tend to bet on over/under 2.5 goals as the average number of goals per game in football matches since the mid-1960s (when football became as much about defence as it was about attack) is around 2.5.

 Again, take care with the ’90 minute’ rule for games with the potential to go to extra time.
 In such games, goals scored in extra time do not contribute to the over/under total.
 Penalties in a penalty shoot-out certainly never do!

 Why have one chance, when you can have two?
 The double chance bet is a mystery to some, but it’s a very simple bet.
 It’s an extension of our old friend the ‘1×2’ bet, except that you are combining two of the possible outcomes.

 Say Chelsea are playing Arsenal.
 You can bet on Chelsea to win or draw, Arsenal to win or draw, or even Chelsea or Arsenal to win.
 What you are actually betting on is one of the three possible outcomes not happening (respectively, Chelsea losing, Arsenal losing or a draw).

 You’re tired of hearing us explaining this, but double chance bets are usually settled at the end of 90 minutes.
 What happens in extra time or penalties may not count.

 VIsit Betfred for Double Chance markets.